St. Stephen's Episcopal Church

 Many people at St. Stephen’s benefit from the pastoral care of their fellow parishioners.
 Homebound parishioners and others who need a special touch receive regular visits, baked goods, cards and notes, and seasonal remembrances from Lay Visitors, and homebound parishioners and parishioners who are in the hospital receive Communion from Eucharistic Visitors (also known as Lay Eucharistic Ministers).
 The Prayer Shawl Ministry gathers weekly in prayer and fellowship to knit prayer shawls for others.

-Pastoral care is a ministry to all of us.
+Pastoral care is a ministry for all of us.
 We hope that you will participate in any way that you feel called to do.

 I would like to receive pastoral care from St. Stephen's (visit, prayer list, home communion, etc.)